Seal of the president of Ireland

-The presidential seal (séala an uachtaráin) is a seal used by the President of Ireland to authenticate his signature on official documents.
+The presidential seal (séala an uachtaráin) is a seal used by the president of Ireland to authenticate their signature on official documents.
 The Constitution of Ireland requires certain documents to be issued under the president's "hand and seal", and in other cases the seal is mandated by act of the Oireachtas.
 It is a single-sided "dry seal" impressed directly onto the fabric of the document, leaving a relief of its design without sealing wax or ink.

 Design

 The physical seal is a metal disc about 6 in in diameter.
 The image is an Irish harp, with 15 strings, surrounded by a ring of Celtic ornamentation based on that on the base of the Ardagh Chalice.
 Within the ring is the word Éire ("Ireland", the name of the state in Irish) in Gaelic type.
 The design was approved by the Executive Council of the Irish Free State on 15 September 1937, in preparation for the adoption of the current constitution on 29 December 1937.
 The harp is modelled on the 1928 design by Percy Metcalfe for the obverse of the Free State coinage, itself based on the "Brian Ború harp", also used on the 1945 coat of arms of Ireland.
 The design is similar to that of the seal which it replaced, the Internal Great Seal of the Irish Free State; the most obvious difference being in the name of the state (previously Saorstát Éireann).
 However, the Free State seal was used with sealing wax.
 In 1949 John Aloysius Belton of the Department of External Affairs suggested changes to the seal's design to reflect its new diplomatic uses under the Republic of Ireland Act, but no change was made.